 Terry earned her M.F.A. in Writing from the Vermont College of Fine Arts in 2005.
-Her poems have appeared in many journals and anthologies including the Berkshire Review, the Cancer Poetry Project Anthology, Chest Journal, Conclave, Driftwood, Edge, Hospital Drive, Journal of the American Medical Association, Main Street Rag, Naugatuck River Review, New Verse News, Peregrine, Slipstream, Technoculture and others.
+Her poems have appeared in many journals and anthologies including the Berkshire Review, the Cancer Poetry Project Anthology, Chest Journal, Driftwood, Edge, Hospital Drive, Journal of the American Medical Association, Naugatuck River Review, New Verse News, Peregrine, Silkworm, Slipstream, Technoculture and others.

 Her first book, entitled Coalescence won a 2014 New England Book Festival Honorable Mention, published by WordTech Communications.
 Plunge, her second collection, was published in 2019.